fedeghe/testone/README.md

         out: r => r === 1024
     }];

-// one or an array of function to test var res = testone(benchs, [pow, powD], {iterations: 1e6});
+// one function or an array of functions to test var res = testone(benchs, [pow, powD], {iterations: 1e6});
 ```